 Today’s business climate is a busy and stuffy one.
 There are countless companies in every industry that follow the book when it comes to offering products and services to their audiences and there’s very little to distinguish them.
-As a creative copywriter it is my job to create unique content to help my clients stand out from a busy crowd.
 A good example can be seen in the similarities between Android phones and how stale the market has become.
 Every phone tries to desperately distinguish itself from the competition, yet they all follow market trends such as removing headphone sockets and focusing on having a high screen-to-body ratio.

 These copycat culture can get boring regardless of the industry you’re in.
 With such a high focus on offering products that are as close to what the customer wants as possible but no slowdown in the number of startups and small businesses appearing, it’s easy to see just how bloated every market will eventually become.

 Fortunately, that’s where niche businesses can be profitable.
 However, niche businesses come with their inherent flaws and risks, so in this article, we’re going to explain what it takes to operate a niche business.

 If You Don't Have Passion, Don't Run A Niche Business

 One of the biggest differences between a niche business and a general one that offers a popular product is that the people behind it are often really dedicated and passionate about what they do.
 For instance, an indie video game company typically makes whatever it wants because the team is passionate about a certain type of game or era that they want to simulate.
 In contrast, big-name developers typically go for whatever is popular and least offensive to generate as many sales as possible.